 “Deep water,” I told him.
 “The deeper the better.”
 I knew these waters well.
 “Due west,” I said, giving him the tiller.
 On a small trawler like mine, a good crewman is worth his weight in silver.
 But steering a course at night, in these conditions, would make even the hardiest sailor flinch.
 Luke took the tiller without hesitation.

 Without warning we experienced a jolt.
 An ominous portent that left us both feeling uneasy.
 I took the tiller and sent Luke below to fetch my spyglass.
 A false dawn lit up the sky to the south.
 Ten seconds later, the sound hit us, a noise so loud it was painful.
 I couldn’t hear anything.

 I was grateful for that trust.
-I’ve no interest in boys or men, and my unmarried celibacy is a condition of my employment, nothing more.
+I’ve no interest in boys or men, and my unforced celibacy is a condition of my employment, nothing more.
 Luke’s handsome features affected me not, but there was something about his manner, his grace and courage that stirred something in my chest.
-If I felt anything else, I denied it.
+If I felt anything else, I deny it to this day.

 Luke surrendered the tiller, grabbed a shovel and started clearing the decks.
 In time we each took turns going below, coughing, gasping and refastening our makeshift masks to protect our lungs from the onslaught.

 It was into this inexplicable sense of calm desperation, that a distant and incessant thunder gradually gained our attention.
 We both stopped what we were doing.
 “What the devil is that?”
 I said.